dankelley/sextant/README.md

-# What is a sextant?

-A sextant is used to measure angles with respect to the vertical.
-Commercial sextants, which can run to several hundred dollars, typically incorporate mirrors and other components that make it possible to take readings of the sun angle, as a navigational aid.
+# Professional sextants

+A sextant is an instrument for measuring angles between objects.
+They have been used in navigation for centuries, because latitude can be inferred from a measurement of the angle between the horizon and the noontime sun.
+For this reason, professional sextants have a way of sighting the sun angle without looking at the sun.
+This method is **not** a possibility with the sextant described below; rather the typical purpose is to infer the heights of buildings, trees, or hills.

 # A homemade sextant

-A crude sextant – which *cannot* be used to find sun angles – can be created quite simply.
-It can be used to find the heights of objects, using a method invented a thousand years ago by Al Biruni (see the References section for a blog item that explains this method).
+A crude sextant can be created quite simply.
+With it, one can find the heights of objects, using a method invented a thousand years ago by Al Biruni (see the References section for a blog item explaining the method).
+Not only is this fun, but it’s a good way to see that high-school trigonometry is useful!

 To make the sextant, follow these steps: